The Providence Center to Open RI’s First Teen Recovery Center

 Located at 1280 North Main St. in Providence, the Youth Center will be open every weekday after school and on weekends, the time periods teens report as being the most difficult time to abstain from using drugs and alcohol.
 The Providence Center also operates Anchor Learning Academy (ALA), the first and only recovery high school in the state, and views the establishment of a youth recovery center as the next step to meeting a growing need in the community.

-The Anchor Youth Recovery Community Center will provide:
+The Anchor Teen Recovery Community Center will provide:

 - Recovery meetings for youth facilitated by members under the supervision of program staff

 - One-on-one recovery coaching from certified peer recovery coaches

 - A focus on the arts, with art projects, karaoke night, and more

 The idea originated last year when TPC hosted a screening of the documentary Generation Found to mark Overdose Awareness Day.
 The film follows one recovery high school in Houston’s successful efforts in building a youth recovery movement in the community.
 “TPC and Anchor’s leadership was so inspired by this school in the film, that we sent staff members to Houston to meet with the principal and find out how they got these services off the ground,” said Holly Fitting, TPC’s Vice President of Recovery & Residential Services.
 “It made us realize the need to start developing a recovery center for teens right here in Rhode Island.”

 Recent data from the Substance Abuse and Mental Health Services Administration (SAMHSA) shows that RI has above-average rates of youth substance use.
 In 2013-2014, about 12.1% of adolescents aged 12–17 reported using illicit drugs within the month prior to being surveyed – compared to a national average of 9.1%.